fingerprintjs/fingerprintjs/README.md

     return value
   }
 },function(components) {
-  // user_agent component will contain string processed with our function.
+  // userAgent component will contain string processed with our function.
 For example: Windows Chrome });
 ```